samuelexferri/gpg-guide/gpg-guide.md

 But this only works for signing subkeys.
 If you have multiple encryption subkeys, gpg is said to encrypt only for the most recent encryption subkey and not for all known and not revoked encryption subkeys.

-## GPG configuration files
+## GnuPG configuration files

-The home directory where GnuPG and its helper tools look for configuration files defaults to `~/.gnupg/` (see also `--homedir` option).
+The home directory where **GnuPG** and its helper tools look for configuration files defaults to `~/.gnupg/` (see also `--homedir` option).
 By default the directory has its permissions set to `700`, and the files it contains have their permissions set to `600`.
 It is very important to keep `~/.gnupg/` private and